petebachant/VAT-ALM-paper/reviews/reviewer2-response.md

 >1.
 Pag1.
 Please insert the list of Symbols since there are a lot of abbreviations in the text, a quick reference could be useful.

+We have updated the manuscript with a nomenclature section.

 >2.
 Pag.
 Pag3.
 Sect.
 2. The parameter reduced frequency "k" is the key parameter for unsteadiness considerations concerning VAT: some more detailed comments